SanTiwari07/Simple-Tic-Tac-Toe/README.md

 # Simple-Tic-Tac-Toe
 It is my first game created in C programming language.
+Hope you like:)